 In practice, the ensemble Kalman filtering methodology is applied in high-dimensional, nonlinear state-space models, e.g. see \cite{evensen03,evensen2009book} and the application references listed later in this introduction.
 Empirically, this method has shown good tracking performance in these applications, see \cite{evensen2009book} and the application references listed later.
-This tracking behaviour of the {\tt EnKF} when applied to practical models may be explainable as a consequence of viewing the {\tt EnKF} in the sense of a dynamic state estimator, cf. the preceding discussion on filtering versus state estimators/observers.
-The fluctuation, stability and contraction properties of the {\tt EnKF} explored in this article (albeit mainly for linear-Gaussian models) may be viewed in this context also and provide some insight into the state estimate tracking behaviour seen in practice.
+This tracking behaviour of the {\tt EnKF} when applied to practical models may be explainable by viewing the {\tt EnKF} as a dynamic state estimator.
+The fluctuation, stability, and contraction properties of the {\tt EnKF} studied in this article (albeit mainly for linear-Gaussian models) may be viewed in this context also, and provide some insight into the state estimate tracking behaviour seen in practice.